CAAPIM/Xamarin-MAS-Foundation/Guides/iOS/IOS_GUIDES.md

 If you get an error, the most likely cause is an invalid app configuration file.
 See your Admin for help.
 8. Now you can **log in**, **log out**, and **access a protected API**.

-## Create App from Scratch or Integrate an Existing App into the Mobile SDK
+## Create App from Scratch or Add an Existing App into the Mobile SDK

-If you have an existing Xamarin app that you want to integrate into the Mobile SDK, or simply want full control to set up a new app, these steps are for you.
+If you want to create an app from scratch for full control of setup, or you have existing Xamarin app, these steps are for you.

 ::: alert info
 **Note**: You cannot use an existing iOS Mobile SDK app.
 You must redo the app using c#.